MicrosoftDocs/minecraft-creator/creator/Documents/DeferredLighting.md

 }
 ```

 While this illuminance parameter of 100,000 lux for our sun looks good at noon, it's far too bright during dawn and dusk.
-To address this, we can utilize key frames for the sun's illuminance parameter.
+To address this, we can use key frames for the sun's illuminance parameter.

 Key frames are simply a collection of pairs of numbers.
 These pairs are referred to as "key-value" pairs, where the "key" is a number (0-1) representing a particular time of day in game, and the "value" represents whatever parameter is being key framed.